-Shona Nevill watched Casswell’s expression change as he got closer, just like the air.
+Shona Nevill watched Caswell’s expression change as he got closer, just like the air.
 A half a mile away where they’d both parked it was almost twenty degrees warmer.
 And a lot drier.
 The cold, wet air howled off the sea and up the shallow cliffs then somehow lost its push over that short distance.
 Like it went straight up and abused everything in the first thirty yards of the coastline with it’s angry fallout.

 He handed her a coffee, the cardboard cup still warm.
 “How’d you get the call on this bloody desolate bit of business?”